turi-code/userguide/evaluation/introduction.md

 an item.

-There are many ways of measuring regression performance
+Here are a couple ways of measuring regression performance:

 - [Root-Mean-Squared-Error](regression.md#rmse)
 - [Max-Error](regression.md#max_error)